areejmalik/AreejsAdvancedGenomicsLog/README.md

 avg_cov_len_fasta_advbioinf.py  Trimclipfilterstatsbatch_advbioinf.py
 renamer_advbioinf.py

-#10 - start an interactive compute session and re-navigate
-to your exercises directory
+#10 - Start an interactive compute session and re-navigate to your exercises directory
 [amali010@turing1 exercises]$ salloc
 salloc: Pending job allocation 9271058
 salloc: job 9271058 queued and waiting for resources
 salloc: job 9271058 has been allocated resources
 salloc: Granted job allocation 9271058

-#11 - run the avg_cov_len_fasta_DJB.py script on your
-Exercise2.fasta file by typing the path to the script followed by the Exercise2.fasta file name [amali010@coreV2-22-007 exercises]$ ../../scripts/avg_cov_len_fasta_advbioinf.py Exercise2.fasta The total number of sequences is 138
+#11 - Run the avg_cov_len_fasta_DJB.py script on your Exercise2.fasta file by typing the path to the script followed by the Exercise2.fasta file name
+[amali010@coreV2-22-007 exercises]$ ../../scripts/avg_cov_len_fasta_advbioinf.py Exercise2.fasta
+The total number of sequences is 138
 The average sequence length is 126640